UCLComputerScience/comp0034-deferredassessment/README.md

 1. Create a project in PhpStorm (or other IDE)

-As a starting point you can clone the GitHub repository: https://github.com/UCLComputerScience/comp0034-deferredassessment.git
+As a starting point you can Fork the GitHub repository: https://github.com/UCLComputerScience/comp0034-deferredassessment.git, this will create a copy in your own GitHub account.
 You do not have to use this code, however it may help to give you a structure from which to start.
-To use it from within PhpStorm, select “Check out from version control” then “Git” and complete the prompt with the URL above and press Clone, e.g.
+To use it from within PhpStorm, select “Check out from version control” then “Git” and complete the prompt with the URL to the repository in your GitHub (e.g. https://github/yourgithubname/comp00340-deferredassessment.git) and press Clone.

 You will need to edit the database credentials in the file php/dbcreds.php.
 The database name, username and password should work, however the port may not.
 If you are using WAMP this is probably 3306 and not 8889.